-Award means the Building and Construction General On-site Award 2020, Mobile Crane Hiring Award 2020.
+Award means the Building and Construction General On-site Award 2020, Mobile Crane Hiring Award 2020 and the Joinery and Building Trades Award 2020.
 Each as amended from time to time.

 BERT is an acronym used for the Building Employee Redundancy Trust (ACN 82 010 917 281) (BERT Fund) as described in the Trust Deed creating the BERT Fund.